Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Characterizing Memory Error Tolerance

+To understand how tolerant different data-intensive applications are to memory errors, our characterization consists of three components: (1) characterizing the outcomes of memory errors on an application based on how they propagate through an application's code and data, (2) characterizing how safe or unsafe it is for memory errors to occur in different regions of an application's data, and (3) determining how amenable an application's data is to recovery in the event of an error.
+We describe the implementation of each component in detail in Sections~III and IV of our DSN 2014 paper~\cite{luodsn14}.

+\chI{We characterize an application's vulnerability to a memory error based on its behavior after a memory error is introduced (we assume for the moment that no error detection or correction is being performed).
+Figure~\ref{fig:mem-err-outcome} shows a taxonomy of memory error outcomes.
+Our taxonomy is mutually exclusive (no two outcomes occur simultaneously) and exhaustive (it captures all possible outcomes).
+At a high level, a memory error may be either (1) masked by an overwrite, in which case it is never detected and causes no change in application behavior; or (2) consumed by the application.
+In the case that an error is consumed by the application, it may either (2.1) be masked by application logic, in which case it is never detected and causes no change in application behavior; (2.2) cause the application to generate an incorrect response; or (2.3) cause the application or system to crash.}

+\chI{When we refer to the tolerance of an application to memory errors, we mean the likelihood \chII{of} an error occurring in some data results in outcomes (1) or (2.1).
+Conversely, when we refer to the vulnerability of an application to memory errors, we mean the likelihood \chII{of} an error occurring in some data results in outcomes (2.2) or (2.3).}

-We had three design goals when implementing our methodology for quantifying application memory error tolerance.
-First, due to the sporadic and inconsistent nature of memory errors in the field~\cite{Schroeder09, meza2015revisiting, Sridharan2013, Yoongu2014, Liu2013, Samira2014, qureshi2015avatar}, we wanted to design a framework to emulate the occurrence of a memory error in an application's data in a {\bf \em controlled} manner.
-Second, we wanted an {\bf \em efficient} way to measure how an application accesses its data.
-Third, we wanted our framework to be easily {\bf \em adaptable} to other workloads or system configurations.
+We have three design goals when implementing our methodology for quantifying application memory error tolerance.
+First, due to the sporadic and inconsistent nature of memory errors in the field\chI{~\cite{Schroeder09, meza.dsn15, Sridharan2013, sridharan.asplos15, Sridharan2012, kim.isca14, liu2013experimental, khan.sigmetrics14, qureshi2015avatar}}, we want to design a framework that emulates the occurrence of a memory error in an application's data in a {\bf \em controlled} manner.
+Second, we want an {\bf \em efficient} way to measure how an application accesses its data.
+Third, we want our framework to be easily {\bf \em adaptable} to other workloads or system configurations.